mk12/sicp/notes/lecture.md

                        dict)))))
 ```

-- The `else` clause recursion is very important.
-- We examine two trees simultaneously: the tree of the expression, and that of the pattern.
-- Consider this pattern: `(+ (* (? x) (? y)) (? y))`.
+- Consider the pattern `(+ (* (? x) (? y)) (? y))`.
 We could draw this as a tree.
-- The expression matching it, `(+ (* 3 x)) x)`, has a very similar tree structure.
+- The expression matching it, `(+ (* 3 x) x)`, has a very similar tree structure.
 - We want to traverse both trees simultaneously and compare them.
 - The matcher can fail at any point.
-The first clause checks this and propagates the failure.
-(This could be done more efficiently in continuation-passing style.)
+The first clause checks and propagates the failure.
 - If the pattern is an atom, we make sure the expression is the same atom.
 - If the pattern is an arbitrary expression variable like `(? x)`, we simply add the expression to the dictionary.
-- If it is an arbitrary constant or variable, we make sure it is the correct one before adding to the dictionary.
+- If the pattern is an arbitrary constant or variable, we make sure the expression is the correct one before adding to the dictionary.

 ### Instantiator